alexgoodell/iatreum/_posts/2015-07-21-copd-print.markdown

 Now that we are into the level of the acinius, we can peal away the epithelium, and take a look at the structures lying within the acinus.
 In Figure 3, we see two acini, with each acini having a *respiratory bronchiole* feeding it fresh air (green arrows).
 These acini each have many aveloi pouching out from them, connected by a space of open air called the alveolar duct.

-{% include image.html url="/assets/acc.png" size="medium" description="Schematic of two acini of aveloi fed by separate respiratory bronchioles (green arrows)." number=3 %}
+{% include image.html url="/assets/acc.png" size="medium" description="Schematic of two acini of aveloi fed by separate respiratory bronchioles, green arrows." number=3 %}

 ##Emphysema